How Accurate Are Fitness Trackers? Why We Prefer Chest Straps

 What This Means for Zone Minutes

-Moderate minutes maintain fitness; vigorous minutes improve it and typically count double toward weekly goals.
+Moderate minutes maintain fitness; vigorous minutes improve it and count double toward weekly goals.
 If a wrist device misses peaks or lags during intervals, you may undercount vigorous time.
 A chest strap protects the number that matters most: how long your heart actually trained.

 How This Connects to HupSix

 HupSix workouts are designed to keep you in moderate-to-vigorous zones through guided rounds synced to rock music and light resistance.
-That structure reduces “coasting” and helps you accumulate meaningful zone minutes efficiently.
+That structure reduces coasting and helps you accumulate meaningful zone minutes efficiently.

 Why we recommend chest straps: Our sessions involve fast, full-body movement.
 A chest strap preserves accuracy so your zone minutes—and your progress—stay honest.